109Shruti/Online-Payment-Fraud-Detection/README.md

 # Online-Payment-Fraud-Detection
 To combat the risk of fraudulent activities that has risen significantly due to increasing reliance on digital payment methods this project **Online Fraud Payment Detection** uses Machine Learning techniques with Optimized Algorithms to identify and prevent fraudulent online payment transactions.
+We are building this project from scratch which makes it not only little bit challenging but also exciting.

 **Objective:**